ptimoner/AMRemote/README.md

 ```txt
 $ singularity pull ~/image/accessmod.sif docker://fredmoser/accessmod:5.8.0
 ```
 where the image (fredmoser/accessmod:5.8.0) can be adapted, and the path (~/image/accessmod.sif) is chosen by the user.
+It is important that both the AccessMod version used to generate config.json file and the image version used for the replay match.
 More details here: https://docs.sylabs.io/guides/3.2/user-guide/cli/singularity_pull.html

 On a regular server or on your local machine: